-- -- Membership in professional organizations, and demonstrable service to those organizations, including judging, organizing or reviewing submissions, participation in conferences, and writing for publications produced by professional organizations. - -- Service to governing boards and task forces. - -- Teaching and conducting workshops for professional groups, faculty development programs, writers' organizations, and academic panels. - -- Consulting or technical assistance provided to public or private organizations. - -- Briefings, seminars, lectures, and conferences targeted for general audiences. - -- Collaboration with industries or civic agencies, such as partnering on websites. - -- Public relations-related or advertising-related voluntary community service. - -- Community development activities. - -- Membership and leadership in professional organizations, including service to those organizations though, for example, participation in conferences, writing for publications, or judging professional competitions. - -- Earning and maintaining certification or accreditation in appropriate organizations (PRSA, IABC, NSPRA, AAF, AAAA).
+- -- Membership in professional organizations, and demonstrable service to those organizations, including judging, organizing or reviewing submissions, participation in conferences, and writing for publications produced by professional organizations - -- Service to governing boards and task forces - -- Teaching and conducting workshops for professional groups, faculty development programs, writers' organizations, and academic panels - -- Consulting or technical assistance provided to public or private organizations - -- Briefings, seminars, lectures, and conferences targeted for general audiences - -- Collaboration with industries or civic agencies, such as partnering on websites - -- Public relations-related or advertising-related voluntary community service - -- Community development activities - -- Membership and leadership in professional organizations, including service to those organizations though, for example, participation in conferences, writing for publications, or judging professional competitions - -- Earning and maintaining certification or accreditation in appropriate organizations (PRSA, IABC, NSPRA, AAF, AAAA)

-Service for University, College and Department Promotion
+Service for University, College and Department Promotion Assistant/Associate Professors

-Assistant/Associate Professors

-First Year Review Commitment to service and plan for future service.
-Associate Consistent excellence in relevant service for the university, college and department.
-Second Year Review Record of participation in college and department service.
-Full Record of significant and demonstrated leadership in all service areas.
-Fourth Year Review Record of participation in University, college & dept. service.
-Sixth Year Review Record of leadership in service on the university, college and or department levels.
+Second Year Review Fourth Year Review Sixth Year Review Commitment to service and plan for future service.
+Record of participation in college and department service.
+Record of participation in University, college & dept. service.
+Record of leadership in service on the university, college and or department levels.
+Associate Full Consistent excellence in relevant service for the university, college and department.
+Record of significant and demonstrated leadership in all service areas.
+3/4 Time lr nstructors Service on committees and other university and college-wide groups.
+Participation in the department in terms of initiatives and committees.
+Service to student groups in terms of advisement.
+First Year Review Second Year Review Fourth year Review Sixth Year Review Commitment to service and plan for future service.
+Record of participation in college and department service.
+Record of participation in university, college and department service.
+Record of leadership in service on the university, college and department levels.

-% Time

-Instructors/Lecturers

-- • Service on committees and other university and college-wide groups.
-First Year Review Commitment to service and plan for future service. • Participation in the department in terms of initiatives and committees.
-Second Year Review Record of participation in college and department service.
-6 Service to student groups in terms of advisement.
-Fourth year Review Record of participation in university, college and department service.
-Seventh Year Review Record of leadership in service on the university, college and department levels.